LOCAL 3 SATURDAY’S WEATHER FORECAST 8/8/2020

-Today, clouds and at times some sunshine.
-Rain and thunderstorms at times.
-Humid.
-Some wind.
-High temperatures will be in the 70s… perhaps the 80s with enough sunshine.
-South wind 10 to 20 MPH with some higher gusts, especially along Lake Michigan.

-Tonight, partly cloudy with a chance of rain and thunderstorms.
-Mild and remaining humid.
-Low temperatures will be around 60 or the 60s.
-West to southwest wind 5 to 15 MPH with a few higher gusts.
+This evening through the overnight, partly cloudy to mostly cloudy with a chance of rain and thunderstorms.
+Temperatures will be in the 70s to around 80 and then fall to around 60 or the 60s for the overnight.
+South to southwest wind 5 to 15 MPH with higher gusts turning west to northwest during the overnight.

 Sunday, clouds and sunshine with a chance of rain and thunderstorms.
 Warm and humid.
 High temperatures will be around 80 or the 80s.
 West wind turning south 5 to 15 MPH.